nathabee/competence_project/README.md

 - `competence_project/`: Django backend for competence evaluation.
 - `competence/`: Django app containing models, views, serializers, and migrations.
+- `competence-frontend` : wordpress plugin (later with shared code and will replace the react-app from competence_app)
 - `competence_app/`: Frontend built with Next.js and React.
 - `db_scripts/`: SQL scripts for initializing and seeding the database.
 - `static/`: Static files (CSS, JavaScript, images).